HL7/US-Core/source/pages/_includes/us-core-encounter-intro.md

 **Profile specific implementation guidance:**

 * To search for an encounter diagnosis, query for Condition resources that reference the Encounter of interest and have a category of `encounter-diagnosis`.
 An example search is shown in the [Condition Quick Start] section.
+* As a result of implementation feedback, the base FHIR Location resource is being referenced by `Encounter.location`.
+However, it **SHOULD** conform to US Core Location.
+See this guidance on [Referencing US Core Profiles].

 ### Examples